-- All students not in school will be counted absent. - By 7:45 a.m., parent/guardian must call and inform the school if the child is ill, absent, or tardy, for ANY reason with an email or phone call. - If communication from a parent is not received, the school will call the parent/guardian to determine the reason for the absence and make sure the child is safe. - Three consecutive sick days require a doctor's note. - Any absence not called in will be recorded as an unexcused absence. - A letter of concern will be sent after 3 unexcused absences.
-3 unexcused tardies = 1 unexcused day. - A child is considered truant after 5 unexcused absences.
+- By 7:30 a.m., parent/guardian must call and inform the school if child is ill, absent, or tardy, for ANY reason with an email or phone call. - · If communication from a parent is not received, the school will call parent/guardian to determine the reason for the absence and to make sure the child is safe. - · Three consecutive sick days require a doctor's note. - · Any absence not called in will be recorded as an unexcused absence. - A letter of concern will be sent after 3 unexcused absences.
+3 unexcused tardies = 1 unexcused day. - · A child is considered truant after 5 unexcused absences.
 The school will contact the parent to discuss the truancy.
-If excessive/tardies continue, the school will file an educational neglect report to the Hennepin County Family and Children's Services Division in accordance with state law. - If your child is sick for one day, please do not call for make-up work.
-Homework for grades 5-8 will be posted on Google Classroom. - If your child is well enough to come to school, please do not ask that he/she stay in for recess unless we receive a doctor's note. - If absence is due to work, travel, or some reason, parents/guardians should notify the school prior to the absence.
+If excessive absences/tardies continue, the school will file an educational neglect report to the County Family and Children's Services Division in accordance with state law. - If your child is sick for one day, please do not call for make-up work.
+Homework for grades 5-8 will be posted on Google Classroom. - · If your child is well enough to come to school, please do not ask that he/she stay in for recess unless we receive a doctor's note. - · If absence is due to work, travel, or some other reason, parent/guardian should notify the school prior to the absence.
 Homework will NOT necessarily be issued ahead of time for students who anticipate being out of school.

-Tardiness:
+Tardiness

-- School attendance is taken at 7:30 a.m.
-Students arriving after 7:30 am. are marked "tardy". - Students arriving at school after 10:00 am. will be marked as half day absent.
-In order to participate in any school extracurricular activities, students must be at school by 10:00 a.m.
+- · School attendance is taken at 7:30 a.m.
+Students arriving after 7:30 a.m. are marked "tardy". - Students arriving to school after 10:30 a.m., will be marked as 1⁄2 day absent.
+In order to participate in any school extracurricular activities, students must be at school by 10:30 a.m.
 If a student leaves early on a given day due to illness, the student may not participate in extracurricular activities.